Urigo/graphql-modules/docs/introduction/context.md

 In GraphQL, a context is an object shared by all the resolvers of a specific execution.
 It's useful for keeping data such as authentication info, the current user, database connection, data sources and other things you need for running your business logic.

-The context is available as the 3rd argument of each resolver:
+The context is available as the 3rd argument to each resolver:

 ```typescript
 const resolvers = {